 Tatsoi – Delightfully Crunchy Spoon-shaped Leafy Green

-Very cold tolerant and prolific, tatsoi leaves are crunchy and tender with a mild mustard flavor and tangy, peppery notes adding interest to cool-weather salads.
-The spoon-shaped leaves with crisp stalks are visually intriguing, making it friendly in a number of cuisines and dishes.
+Very cold tolerant and prolific, tatsoi leaves are crunchy and tender with a mild, sweet flavor with nutty, tangy, and mustard-like nuances that add interest to cool-weather salads.
+The visually intriguing spoon-shaped leaves have crisp stalks, making it friendly in a number of cuisines and dishes.

 Tatsoi is indigenous to China, where it has been grown since at least 500 AD and has been treasured in Japan for centuries.
 In recent decades it has become well-known and grown around the world.

 Tatsoi (pronounced tat-SOY) grows dense rosettes of broad, dark-green, thick spoon-shaped leaves.
 The crunchy, mild mustard-flavored green is a popular Asian cooking staple, excellent for salads, stir fry or anywhere spinach is used.
 Once you get to know it, tatsoi will quickly become one of the most versatile cool-weather greens you’ll grow.